 Applique The instructions give the applique technique used by the designer.
 Fusible applique patterns are already reversed.
 To convert between fusible designs and turned-edge, you may need to reverse the design.
 No turn-under allowances are given on applique patterns.
 When positioning patches, leave enough space around the outside edges of the block for trimming and seam allowance.
 Finger crease the fabric in half lengthwise, crosswise and diagonally as needed to form guidelines for placement of the patches.
 Use a tear-away stabilizer on the back to support machine stitching that is dense (like satin stitching) and to keep the fabric from tunneling.
 Choose a stabilizer that matches the weight of the fabric.
 After the applique is complete, gently remove the stabilizer.
 Fusible Applique Raw-edge applique using paper-backed fusible web is a fast and easy way to applique.
-Add 3/16" underlap allowance to those edges that lie under another.
-Trace the pattern pieces, also drawing the needed underlap allowances, on the paper side of fusible web leaving at least $\frac{1}{2}$ " between all the pieces.
-Cut about $\frac{3}{16}$ " outside each drawn line.
+Add 3⁄46" underlap allowance to those edges that lie under another.
+Trace the pattern pieces, also drawing the needed underlap allowances, on the paper side of fusible web leaving at least 1⁄2" between all the pieces.
+Cut about 3⁄46" outside each drawn line.

-To eliminate stiffness, try this variation for patches larger than 1": Cut out the center of the fusible web $\frac{1}{4}$ " inside the drawn line, making a ring of fusible web.
+To eliminate stiffness, try this variation for patches larger than 1": Cut out the center of the fusible web 1/4" inside the drawn line, making a ring of fusible web.
 Following the manufacturer's directions, iron the web, paper side up, to the wrong side of the fabric.
 Cut out the shape on the drawn line.
 Carefully pull away the paper backing.
 Fuse the patches to the background where marked.
 To finish the raw edges, machine satin stitch with a colored thread, or zigzag or blanket stitch using matching or invisible thread.
 Turned-Edge Applique It is helpful to have as many bias edges as possible on the perimeter of your applique patches.
 Trace and cut on the seam line of the pattern to make a template.
 Place the template face up on the right side of the fabric (face down on the right side for a reverse patch) and lightly draw around it.
 Cut out each patch about 3/16" outside the marked line.

-On inward curves, clip the 3/16" allowance almost to the marked seam line.
+On inward curves, clip the % allowance almost to the marked seam line.
 Turn under the allowance and finger press.
 Pin or baste applique patches on the background fabric.
 To applique by hand, use a blind stitch and a thread color to match the patch.
 To applique by machine, use a small zigzag or blind hem stitch and a matching or invisible thread.

 If the background fabric shows through the appliqued patch, or if there are lots of layers, carefully cut away the background fabric to within 3/16" of the applique patch or use 2 layers of applique fabric.
-Bias Strips Bias strips are cut at a 45° angle to the grain of the fabric.
-They are stretchy and therefore ideal for creating curved applique stems.